stoogoff/sw-adversaries/readme.md

 - beginner's games
 	- Age of Rebellion (Takeover at Whisper Base)
 	- Edge of the Empire (Escape from Mos Shuuta)
+	- Force and Destiny (Mountaintop Rescue)
+	- The Force Awakens (Discovery on Jakku)
 - adventure books
 	- Beyond the Rim
 	- Chronicles of the Gatekeeper